Greece Wine Tour Highlights

 - At least six visits over three days.

-- Based in Nafplio, a seaside town on the Argolic Gulf.
+- Based in Nafplio, a seaside town on the Gulf of Argolis.

 - Comprehensive tastings at every visit and four fabulous tasting lunches or dinners.

-Please note this tour has been postponed to 2021, due to travel restrictions resulting from Covid-19.
-Please contact me if you would like to be kept updated about my plans.
+Please note these tour were originally scheduled for 2020, but were postponed due to travel restrictions resulting from Covid-19.
+I am very optimistic about the potential for tours in 2022, and all tours are booking up quickly.
+Please contact me if you would like to discuss or be kept updated about my plans.

 Our tour commences at our Meeting Point at Athens Airport (see Flight Transfers below).
 I will meet the afternoon flight arriving from Heathrow and our coach will take us to Nafplio, where we will settle in to our hotel.
 In the evening I will host a first night dinner at a local restaurant, at which we will commence our exploration of the wine and cuisine of this beautiful place.